MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L06_Relationships.md

 ## Exercise 6 – Calculated and rollup columns

 In this exercise, you will use relationships to create calculated and rollup fields.
 The calculated column will add the email address for the approver to the outcome table.
-The rollup column will sum the funding values to project.
+The rollup column will sum the funding values of projects.

 ### Task 6.1 – Calculated column for a many-to-one relationship

 1. Navigate to the Power Apps Maker portal <https://make.powerapps.com>.

-1. Make sure you are in the **Practice** environment.
+1. Make sure you are in your **Practice** environment.

 1. Select **Solutions**.